What Is Mortgage Forbearance, And Is It Right For You?

-Mortgage forbearance is an agreement for temporarily reduced or paused payments on the loan for a specified amount of time. orbearance provides a temporary break from monthly payments.
-This can help you avoid going into foreclosure during an unexpected financial hardship.
+Mortgage forbearance is an agreement for temporarily reduced or paused payments on a mortgage.
+Forbearance provides a short-term break from monthly mortgage payments that can help you avoid going into foreclosure during a financial hardship.

 How Does Mortgage Forbearance Work?

-The process of mortgage forbearance begins as soon as you get in touch with your loan servicer.
-From there, you can work with your lender to determine whether you qualify for forbearance.
+The process of mortgage forbearance begins as soon as you get in touch with your loan servicer, the entity you make your mortgage payment to each month.
+From there, you can work with your servicer to determine whether you qualify for forbearance.
 You can also go over any other options you may have.

-It’s critical to reach out as soon as you realize that you are going to miss your monthly payment.
+It’s critical to reach out as soon as you realize that you’re going to miss your monthly payment.
 In the event of temporary financial hardship, the sooner you can start the process, the more options you have.
-When you contact your servicer, you will need to explain the situation.
+When you contact your servicer, you’ll need to explain the situation.
 From there, ask which options are available to you.

-Once you make contact and explain the situation, you will likely need to provide some documentation.
-These may include your track record of on-time payments or evidence that the hardship you are experiencing is temporary.
+Once you make contact and explain the situation, you’ll likely need to provide some documentation.
+This may include your track record of on-time payments or evidence that the hardship you are experiencing is temporary.
 The process of wading through forbearance can feel overwhelming.
-That’s completely understandable!
-It is a good idea to keep a record of all the steps along the way.
-With a clear record of interactions, you can ensure that you are on the same page as you work together toward a positive outcome.
+That’s completely understandable.
+It’s a good idea to keep a record of all the steps along the way.
+With a clear record of interactions, you can ensure that you’re on the same page as you work together toward a positive outcome.

 Until the servicer grants your request for forbearance, you’ll need to do your best to make on-time payments.
-If the servicer grants your request, the details of the agreement will provide some relief from these monthly payments.
+If the servicer grants your request, the details of the agreement will explain the form of relief from these monthly payments.